New Insight Brief: Gender and Youth Engagement in Long-Term Low Emission Development Strategies

 Integrating gender equity and social inclusion into the monitoring and evaluation process is crucial for assessing the progress and impact of LT-LEDS over time.
 Many LT-LEDS do not currently mention monitoring and reporting mechanisms to understand how gender and youth considerations contribute to long-term transformation.
 An example to highlight is Fiji’s LT-LEDS, which includes a monitoring and evaluation framework with gender indicators to better design, implement and measure results.
 Without due attention paid to measuring gender equality and social inclusion, the activities set forth in these strategies are at risk of falling short.
 Collecting and learning from this data will translate intentions into concrete actions needed for long-term development.

-1. Incorporate the voices of diverse stakeholders in long-term planning through the Partnership’s Thematic Call mechanism.
+- Incorporate the voices of diverse stakeholders in long-term planning through the Partnership’s Global Call for NDCs 3.0 & LT-LEDS mechanism.

 Among long-term planning requests for support received by the Partnership, only a limited number reflect country priorities on gender equality or youth engagement.
-There is a chance to improve the incorporation of gender and youth into long-term planning through the Partnership’s Thematic Call on LT-LEDs and NDC Alignment, Update and Enhancement and by utilizing resources like the Partnership Action Fund.
+There is a chance to improve the incorporation of gender and youth into long-term planning through the Partnership’s Global Call for NDCs 3.0 & LT-LEDS and by utilizing resources like the Partnership Action Fund.